Devin Street

-Devin Curtis Street (born March 30, 1991) is a former American football wide receiver.
-He was drafted by the Dallas Cowboys in the fifth round of the 2014 NFL Draft.
-He played college football at the University of Pittsburgh.
+Devin Curtis Street (born March 30, 1991) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Pittsburgh Panthers and was selected by the Dallas Cowboys in the fifth round of the 2014 NFL draft.

-Early years
+Early life

 Street attended Liberty High School in Bethlehem, Pennsylvania.
 As a senior, he registered 49 receptions for 822 yards and eight touchdowns, while making 50 tackles and 2 interceptions as a starting cornerback on defense.
-He helped lead Liberty to a 15-1 record and the PIAA Class AAAA championship, and had a vital touchdown in the team's 28-21 overtime victory in the title game against Bethel Park.
+He helped lead Liberty to a 15-1 record and the PIAA Class AAAA championship, and had a vital touchdown in the team's 28–21 overtime victory in the title game against Bethel Park.
 He was a second-team All-state Class AAAA selection and was considered a two-star recruit by Rivals.com.
-During his time with the team, he helped achieve a 53-7 record (.883) and 3 state title game appearances.
+During his time with the team, he helped achieve a 53–7 record (.883) and 3 state title game appearances.

 He was also a track and field standout, winning the District XI championship in the long jump, where he set a school and district record (7.22 meters).

 College career

 Street accepted a football scholarship from the University of Pittsburgh.
 In 2009, he was redshirted as a freshman.
-In 2010, he appeared in all 13 games(4 starts), making 25 receptions (fourth on the team) for 318 yards (12.7 avg.) and two touchdowns, highlighted by a 79-yard screen pass for touchdown against Syracuse.
+In 2010, he appeared in all 13 games (4 starts), making 25 receptions (fourth on the team) for 318 yards (12.7 avg.) and two touchdowns, highlighted by a 79-yard screen pass for touchdown against Syracuse.

 In 2011, Street started all 13 games, leading the team with 53 receptions for 754 yards (14.2 avg.) and two touchdowns, including reaching 100-yard receiving in a game three times.
-In 2012, on his way to being named a second-team All-Big East selection, he led the team with 73 catches for 975 yards (13.4 avg.) and five touchdowns.
+In 2012, on his way to being named a second-team All-Big East Conference selection, he led the team with 73 catches for 975 yards (13.4 avg.) and five touchdowns.
 His 11 catches against Louisville marked a career-high and were the most by a Pitt player since 2006.

 In 2013, he was second on the team with 51 catches for 854 yards (16.7 avg.) and seven touchdowns.
-He earned third-team All-ACC honors.
+He earned third-team All-Atlantic Coast Conference (ACC) honors.
 He set a school record with 202 career receptions, surpassing Latef Grim's 178 set from 1998 to 2000.